davidsalako/feature-selection-model-selection-and-model-tuning/README.md

-# Feature Selection, Model Selection, and Tuning (FMST) - Employee Promotion Eligibility Prediction at Likoma Company - By David Salako.
+# Feature Selection, Model Selection, and Tuning (FMST) - Employee Promotion Eligibility Prediction at Likoma Company. - By David Salako.

 ## Background and Context: